psalmyvan/Calendar-App/README.md

 ### *Specifications:*

 - 🔲 The user must be able to login(mock login using guest@email.com with pw: Pass123).
-> Login is currently unavailable.
-As contingency, I made "continue as free user" button to navigate to the calendar app page.
 - ✅ After login the user must be able to view all appointments.
 - ✅ The user can add appointment with the details Name, Date, Status(Pending(default) or Completed).
 - ✅ The user must be able to toggle the status to Completed to Pending vise versa.